apostrophecms/apostrophe-review-and-deploy/README.md

 **If a piece appears on the "show" page for another piece via a widget or join, it is implicitly approved too.** You can take advantage of `approvalOrder` to maximize the chances of this happening.

+**If a piece has no "show" page and is not otherwise detected as "in context" on a page somewhere on the site via joins or widgets,** it is not included in the review process.

 ### Content that is not locale-specific

 Certain document types might be marked as not specific to a locale.
-Such document types are thus a required part of **every** review, as otherwise they would not be reviewed before deployment of content that depends on them.
+Such documents are **not reviewed**.
+By default the only document types that are not localized are users and groups.

-> Even with this feature, the use of non-locale-specific document types may still present problems for other locales after deployment of approved changes for a single locale.
-Consider what happens if a non-locale-specific document moves to the trash, meeting the expectations of one locale that has been deployed, but not yet the expectations of others.
+While it is possible to configure workflow-exempt piece types in `apostrophe-workflow`, consider what happens if a non-locale-specific document moves to the trash, meeting the expectations of one locale that has been deployed, but not yet the expectations of others.
 To prevent "chicken and egg" problems we do not recommend the use of non-locale-specific content types except for those which are necessary to the operation of the system, specifically users and groups.

 ### Rejecting a Review